CleverCloud/documentation/content/doc/administrate/log-management.md

 NewRelic has two zones, **EU** and **US**.
 An account on one zone is not available on the other, make sure to target the right intake endpoint (`log-api.eu.newrelic.com` or `log-api.newrelic.com`).
 {{< /callout >}}

-### Third-party software
+### Community software

 {{< callout type="info">}}
-Third-party software is not directly supported by Clever Cloud.
+Community software is not directly supported by Clever Cloud.
+It is developed by our community.
 We do not garantee they will be free of problems.
+You had better open issues on their Git repository instead of contacting our support.
 {{< /callout >}}

-#### HTTPS
+#### HTTPS-based solution

 Some tools available on GitHub enable to create a drain to collect logs through an HTTPS endpoint.
 [This project](https://github.com/sebartyr/http-logs-drain), for example, is fully compatible with Clever Cloud.